Sage-Bionetworks/synapsePythonClient/docs/explanations/structuring_your_project.md

 - Group or link files, tables, projects, or submissions together by their annotations

-#### Creating the file view
+#### Creating the File View

-* Create a Fileview with the project set to the scope of the fileview
+* Create a File View with the project set to the scope of the File View
-* Give every Team Download level access to this fileview.
+* Give every Team Download level access to this File View.
-* Note: creating this file view will not be possible if files/folders don’t yet exist in the center-specific projects; Synapse will not allow you to create a file view with an empty scope.
+* Note: creating this File View will not be possible if files/folders don’t yet exist in the center-specific projects; Synapse will not allow you to create a File View with an empty scope.
-* Make sure to add both file and folder entities to the scope of the Fileview.
+* Make sure to add both file and folder entities to the scope of the File View.
-* Make sure you leverage synapse annotations per file and folder to allow for your files to be more easily discoverable via a file view.
+* Make sure you leverage synapse annotations per file and folder to allow for your files to be more easily discoverable via a File View.

 For more information, visit [File Views](https://help.synapse.org/docs/Views.2011070739.html).